smithara/MagGeo/README.md

 ### 6. Run MagGeo using the sample data.

-MagGeo can be excuted using the same terminal you have been using in the previous steps.
+MagGeo can be excuted using the same terminal you have been using in the previous step.
 If you want to get familiar with MagGeo and get an annotated GPS trajectory using the data we have included as an example (data folder), run the following command:

 ```
 poetry run python MagGeo_SA.py -p parameters/default.yml
 ```

 After some seconds MagGeo will ask you for the VirES token, just copy and paste inside the terminal and hit Enter.

 ![img](images/poetry_data.png)